Eliza Alexander, Interim Executive Director, ISANNE, Portland, ME

-Katie McDowell, Director of Development for Strategic Partnerships, Lovett School, Atlanta, GA
+Katie Post, Director of Development for Strategic Partnerships, Lovett School, Atlanta, GA

 Prior to joining APS, Katie served for ten years as the co-founder and Executive Director of the Atlanta Families’ Awards for Excellence in Education (AFAEE) focusing on teacher and school-leader quality in Metro Atlanta.
 Previously, Katie also worked at McKinsey & Company as a communications specialist and spent time as an advertising executive at DDB Needham and Bozell in New York City.